 School of English

 Current Research

 By expanding on recent studies regarding the history and distribution of this species in the Scandinavian landscape, my thesis evaluates the meaning of wolves in folk taxonomy and the wider culture.
-I also investigate the peculiar role that dogs play in understanding the relationship between humans and wolves in medieval Scandinavia.
+Furthermore, Old Norse culture places considerable emphasis on the similarities and differences between wolves and dogs, which elicits a complex picture that has not yet been carefully addressed.
+My project analyses this triangular relationship between humans, wolves, and dogs to determine how wolves came to be among the most influential animals in medieval Scandinavia.

+School of English